willhunt/flycar_nd_project3/writeup.md

 ```

 ### Lateral position control
-Tasks to implement the `QuadControl::LateralPositionControl` class method in `QuadCOntrol.cpp`.
+Tasks to implement the `QuadControl::LateralPositionControl` class method in `QuadControl.cpp`.

 Lateral position control is implemented using:
-* P control using postion
+* P control using position
 * P control using velocity
-* Feedforward control using z acceleration
+* Feed-forward control using z acceleration

 The commanded speed and accelerations are limited by `maxSpeedXY` and `maxAccelXY` by normalising the vectors.
 The return value is just this acceleration.